mjbvilhena/poc_hazelcast/README.md

     All writes are done directly on the database, through the use of Topics, without interacting with the IMDG.
     All writes to the IMDG are done through the CDC module.

-How to load test data:
+How to create test data on the DB:

     Run the StorageApplicationTests.